dafny-lang/libraries/src/dafny/Boxes.md

 ### Option

-Consider this routine that looks for a value in a sequence, beginning at position k, returning its index:
+Consider this routine that looks for a value in a sequence, beginning at position `k`, returning its index:
 ```dafny
 import opened Dafny.Boxes
 function Find<T(==)>(s: seq<T>, k: int, value: T): (r: Option<int>)